Singond/Octave-extensions/README.md

 and displays the results in a plot:

 ```
+## Generate an example signal by summing several gaussian pulses
 x = 0.1:0.1:100;
 p = [12 20 35 50 62 75 92];
 s = [ 3  2  4  3  6  4 10];
 m = [ 3  2  4  5  4  4  5];
 yy = arrayfun(@(p,s,m) m*exp(-(x-p).^2./(2*s^2)), p, s, m, "UniformOutput", false);
 y = sum(cell2mat(yy'))';

+## Find all peaks in the signal and plot the results
 findpeaksp(y);
 ```